peimelo/controlled_health_api/README.md

 EDITOR = "code --wait" bin / rails credentials: edit
 ```

-Add the information below to configure the email used by the Devise
+Add the information below in the [credentials](https://guides.rubyonrails.org/security.html#custom-credentials) to configure the email used by the Devise
 gem and Exception Notification gem (replace with the values ​​you want):

 ```yml